ikerloir35/Hermes_IoT/README.md

-# Hermes IoT - Sensorización del Jardín Botánico de Barcelona
+# Hermes IoT - IoT infrastructure for monitoring the pond area of the Barcelona Botanical Garden

 ## Project Summary